ojd2/JS_Control_MVC/README.md

 };
 ```

-Our 'indexOf' prototype is for identifying our list and designating their
+Our `indexOf` prototype is for identifying our list and designating their
 index numbers.
 This is mainly for keeping track of all objects (Todo Tasks).
-Simply assigns unique ids ( 1 - n).
+Simply assigns unique ids `(1 - n)`.

 ```
 TodoList.prototype.indexOf = function( obj, startIndex ){